Porco-Rosso/iTunes-m3u8-Playlist-Syncer/README.md

 1. Backup your iTunes Library and media!

+2. (If using the new Music.app, export the Libary as an .xml file: `File > Library > Export Library`)

-2. Edit script with proper locations if needed (.xml, music and playlist locations)
+3. Edit script with proper locations if needed (.xml, music and playlist locations)

-3. Check script permissions, make it executable: `chmod +x syncplaylists.sh`
+4. Check script permissions, make it executable: `chmod +x syncplaylists.sh`

-4. Run script `./syncplaylists.sh`
+5. Run script `./syncplaylists.sh`

 ----